miurahr/aqtinstall/docs/cli.rst

     install tools specified. tool name may be 'tools_openssl_x64', 'tools_ninja', 'tools_ifw', 'tools_cmake'
     and tool variants name may be 'qt.tools.openssl.gcc_64', 'qt.tools.ninja',  'qt.tools.ifw.32', 'qt.tools.cmake'.
-    You may use the :ref:`List command` with the `--tool` flag to display what tool variant names are available.
+    You may use the :ref:`List Tool command` to display what tool variant names are available.
     You may need to looking for version number at  https://download.qt.io/online/qtsdkrepository/